Getting Things Done - GTD

 12. If the stuff does not require any action, you can (1) trash it, if it is worthless, (2) incubate it in the Someday/Maybe list or the Tickler File, if you think you might need to do something in the future or (3) keep it as Reference Material, if it is potentially useful information.

-13. If the stuff does require doing something, you have to define exactly what the next action should be and (1) do it, if the action takes less than two minutes, (2) delegate it, if you are not the right person or (3) defer it in order to do it at the right time.
+13. If the stuff does require doing something, you have to define exactly what the next action should be and (1) do it, if the action takes less than two minutes, (2) delegate it, if you are not the right person to do it or (3) defer it in order to do it at the right time.

-14. If you need more than one action to get the desired result, you must add this result to the Projects List, so you can be reminded that there are still things to be done.
+14. If you need more than one action to get the desired result, you must add this result to the Project List, so you can be reminded that there are still things to be done.

 Organize